Michael Emerson

 2 IVy Awards

 Michael Emerson is an American actor.
-He currently plays the role of Ben Linus on ABC's Lost.
+He played the role of Benjamin Linus on ABC's Lost.

 Contents